jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-tools/index.md

 As we have said
-in [our advice on DevSecOps implementation](../how-to-implement-devsecops/), there are several tools that may help you in the process of integrating this culture in your organization.
+in [our advice on DevSecOps implementation](../how-to-implement-devsecops/), there are several tools that may be part of this culture in your organization.
-DevSecOps tools are those
+DevSecOps tools,
-that allow you
-to perform diverse testing methods automatically throughout the entire software development lifecycle (SDLC), thus complementing the job of expert security testers.
+which serve as a complement to the work of expert security testers in this approach, are those that allow you to perform diverse testing methods automatically throughout the entire software development lifecycle (SDLC).
-The experts perform the security testing methods manually, find complex vulnerabilities and review the accuracy of the reports created by the tools, also across the SDLC.
+The experts perform the security testing methods manually to identify more complex and higher severity vulnerabilities and, additionally, review the reports created by the tools, which, although fast, have accuracy shortcomings.
-This combined methodology allows for the comprehensive integration of security while moving at DevOps speed.
+This combined methodology is quite valuable for the comprehensive integration of security while moving at DevOps speed.

 In this blog post,
 we'll talk about the DevSecOps tools